stonepros/stone/doc/rbd/rados-rbd-cmds.rst

 =============================

-Before you can add a block device to a node, you must create an image for it in the :term:`Ceph Storage Cluster` first.
+Before you can add a block device to a node, you must create an image for it in the :term:`Stone Storage Cluster` first.
 To create a block device image, execute the  following::

 	rbd create --size {megabytes} {pool-name}/{image-name}